spiffe/java-spiffe/README.md

 in a TLS connection, and the TrustStore handles the trusted bundles (supporting federated bundles) and performs peer's certificate and SPIFFE ID verification.

-This library is composed of three modules:
+This library contains three modules:

-[java-spiffe-core](java-spiffe-core/README.md): core functionality to interact with the Workload API, and to process and validate
+[java-spiffe-core](java-spiffe-core/README.md): Core functionality to interact with the Workload API, and to process and validate
 X.509 and JWT SVIDs and bundles.

 [java-spiffe-provider](java-spiffe-provider/README.md): Java Provider implementation.

 [java-spiffe-helper](java-spiffe-helper/README.md): Helper to store X.509 SVIDs and Bundles in Java Keystores in disk.

-**Supports Java 8+**

 ### Build the JARs